Golf Course Review of Fortrose & Rosemarkie Golf Club

 Often described as a short, tight and fun links this doesn’t quite do the course justice.
 It is certainly all of those but some big golf is also required and the quality of several holes is extremely high.

-Set on the Chanonry Peninsula in the ‘Black Isle’ the routing is a work of art.
-The man responsible for the re-design of the course, originally founded in 1888, is James Braid who made the modifications in 1932.
+Located on the Chanonry Peninsula in the ‘Black Isle’ this Scottish links golf course enjoys breathtaking views over the Moray Firth, very close to the City of Inverness.
+Now confirmed as being the 15th Oldest Recorded Club in the World in 1793 the course was later re-designed by the five time Open Champion James Braid in 1932.
 You play four holes out towards the thinnest point of the land-tip, with the sea and beach on your left, before turning and playing another four holes on the other side, again with water on your left.

 These are spectacularly located golf holes but they also play so well.
 Modest in length at 329 yards the first serves as a perfect getaway hole before the second and third raise the bar higher; both have superbly simple and understated green complexes that are so natural in appearance yet difficult to judge.